altangent/ccxws/FAQ.md

 This depends on the exchange.
 Some exchanges will provide periodic ticker updates including top of book updates others will only update the ticker with each tick of the market.

+#### Are you going to add private feeds?

+Yes, we would like to add common functionality for for private feeds.